stretchr/gorc/README.md

-Professor - go test -r
+gort - go test -r
 ===================================

-Professor is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.
+gort is a go program that installs test dependencies and/or runs tests, recursively, starting from the working directory.

-Professor allows you to run all the tests in a multi-package directory structure with one command.
+gort allows you to run all the tests in a multi-package directory structure with one command.
 As it works, it will display a '.' for each successful test and print out any failures.
-At the end of the run, professor will give you a summary of tests run, tests succeeded and tests failed.
+At the end of the run, gort will give you a summary of tests run, tests succeeded and tests failed.

-Professor pairs wonderfully with our testing framework, [Testify](http://github.com/stretchrcom/testify).
+gort pairs wonderfully with our testing framework, [Testify](http://github.com/stretchrcom/testify).

 For an introduction to writing test code in Go, see the [Go Testing Documentation](http://golang.org/doc/code.html#Testing).